Stevinson/tech-book/book/java/OCA/chapter4.md

 You cannot access a non-static variable in a static way.
 But you can access a static variable with a instance method.

+#### Static Initialisation Blocks

+A final variable that has not been initialised yet can be initialised in a static block.

+Static initialisers make your code hard to read, but there is one case in which they are common - when you need to initalise a static field with multiple lines.

 ### Autoboxing